patternfly/patternfly-org/packages/v4/src/content/accessibility/avatar/avatar.md

 **Keyboard users** shouldn’t be able to interact with the avatar on its own.
 Thus, the user should not be able to focus on the avatar using **Tab** to move forward and **Tab + Shift** to move backwards through interactive elements.

-**Screen reader users** should be able to navigate to the avatar and it should have alternative text, since it’s an image element: `aria-label` is the most common choice.
+**Screen reader users** should be able to navigate to the avatar and it should have alternative text, since it’s an image element.
+You can use the `alt` prop to provide alternative text.

 If you’re combining an avatar with another component, make sure to check accessibility guidelines for that component as well.